 1. Change Your Site’s Homepage

-To get your website ready for Small Business Saturday, change your homepage to announce any special offers for your online customers.
+To get your website ready for the holiday season, change your homepage to announce any special offers for your online customers.
 You can upload a new featured image that lists all of the deals or coupon codes you’re offering, or add a pop-up or banner that does the same.
-You can create graphic images for Small Business Saturday on Canva for free.
+You can create graphic images for the holidays on Canva for free.

 However you decide to display your offers, make sure they’re easy to read and highly visible.
 We suggest using eye catching colors in your images, like reds and yellows.

 Now more than ever, it’s important to be able to make sales and take payments anywhere, as well as offer flexible fulfillment options to give customers more choices.
 In addition to shipping your online orders this year, try offering Buy-Online-Pickup-In-Store or curbside pickup to give local customers more ways to get their stuff.
 This is easy to do if your in-store and online inventory are synced through your POS system.

 If you’re offering other ways to pay or pickup items, make it known in your social media posts, emails, and other marketing materials.

 3. Create Curated Gift Guides

 Gift guides are great for providing inspiration.
 You can add gift guides to your site as separate pages, or, if your site has a blog, you can write gift guide blog posts that include links to your products.

 You probably have products that go well together, so tweak your product descriptions to let customers know which items pair well with what.
 Edit your online product descriptions to say “this item pairs well with ______ and ______” to encourage customers to add more items to their carts.

 You can also add special product bundles as limited-time items just for Small Business Saturday to promote spending.